mjordan/GitBags/README.md

 Some include:

-1. since Git generates SHA1 checksums for all files, SHA1 checksums in BagIt manifests are redundant (but see below)
+1. since Git generates SHA1 checksums for all files, SHA1 checksums in BagIt manifests are redundant (but see "Are GitBags standard Bags?" below)
 1. Git operations such as diff are not practical on binary files
-1. Git is known not to scale well, so the larger the files in the Bag, the slower Git operations will be (see "Light GitBags" below)
+1. Git is known not to scale well, so the larger the files in the Bag, the slower Git operations will be (but see "Light GitBags" below)
 1. the size of a GitBag is larger than the equivalent non-Git Bagi (also see "Light GitBags" below).

 ## Are GitBags standard Bags?

 Yes.
-A GitBag is just a Bag with a .git directory.
+A GitBag is just a Bag with a .git subdirectory within the top-level Bag directory.
 Bags that contain .git directories validate, and if you remove the .git directory, the Bag still validates (which is why having those redundant SHA1 hashes around is good).

 ## An example workflow